Capital punishment in Romania: Kingdom of Romania

 The modern Romanian state was formed in 1859 after the unification of the Danubian Principalities, and a Penal Code was enacted in 1864 that did not provide for the death penalty except for several wartime offences.
 The 1866 Constitution, inspired by the liberal Belgian model of 1831, confirmed the abolition of capital punishment for peacetime crimes.
-By the end of the 19th century, just six other European countries had abolished the death penalty: Belgium, Finland, Italy, Luxembourg, the Netherlands and Portugal.
+By the end of the 19th century, just six other European countries had abolished the death penalty: Belgium, Finland, Italy, Luxembourg, the Netherlands and Portugal, as well as tiny Republic of San Marino.

 Abolition with respect to peacetime crimes was reaffirmed by article 16 of the 1923 Constitution.
 However, the rising crime rate had produced a shift in favour of capital punishment.
 The new Criminal Code of 1936 incorporated some sections of the Law despite the drafters' opposition to capital punishment.
 The 1938 Constitution, which established a royal dictatorship, expanded the scope of capital crimes by authorizing the death penalty for offences against the royal family, against high-ranking public figures, for politically motivated murders, and for killings caused during burglaries.
 The Penal Code was subsequently amended to implement the constitutional mandate.
 Under the dictatorship of Ion Antonescu, criminal laws became even more repressive.
 Burglary, theft of weapons, arson, smuggling, and several other crimes were made capital.
 Also during the period, capital punishment was used as a tool of political repression against some Romanian Communist Party members and anti-German resistance fighters.
 Examples include Francisc Panet and Filimon Sârbu.
 According to writer Marius Mircu, thirty anti-fascists were executed during the war, of whom all but three were Jews.